reidjs/onionup/proposal.md

 Primary technical challenges:

 * Pinging Tor sites from an Amazon EC2 Instance
+* Deploying to heroku (heroku uses dynamic ips which will cause issues with the tor proxy)
 * Linking Vue with the Ruby on Rails backend
-* Building live graphs with Vue
+* Building live graphs with D3
+* User authentication

 ### Things we accomplished this weekend.